Oprogramowanie ransomware

 Golang provides developers with a single code base that can compile with dependencies for multiple different platforms.
 This creates a binary for each platform, making the project multiplatform and dependency-free.
 Threat actors capitalize on these benefits by creating malicious files with Golang such as the Agenda ransomware as well as the newly-discovered KTLVdoor backdoor used by Earth Lusca.

 For the ransomware samples we analyzed, most of the samples have AWS Access Key IDs and the Secret Access Keys hard-coded.
-While examining the inner workings of the sample, we found that it abuses a feature of AWS S3 known as S3 Transfer Acceleration (S3TA).
+While examining the inner workings of the sample, we found that it abuses a feature of Amazon S3 known as S3 Transfer Acceleration (S3TA).

 Our analysis is based mainly on the following samples: